google-research/opengrm/baumwelch/doc/README.md

 ### Options

 `TrainBaumWelch` takes an struct representing options for training.
-These define the size of the batch, the maximum number of iterations for training, the learning rate $$\alpha$$, and the comparison/quantization $$\delta$$ used to detect convergence.
+These define the size of the batch, the maximum number of iterations for training, the step size reduction power $$\alpha$$, and the comparison/quantization $$\delta$$ used to detect convergence.

 Since expectation maximization training is only locally optimal, _random (re)starts_ can be used to avoid local minima.
 For particularly difficult